-We all have our preferred laundry soap, often because it has a scent we adore.
-It can feel like a betrayal, though, when your favorite laundry detergent stains your clothing.
-After all, laundry soap is meant to get out stains, not leave them behind, right?
+We all have our preferred laundry soap, often because it has a scent we love.
+It can feel like a betrayal, though, when our favorite laundry detergent stains our clothing.
+After all, laundry soap is meant to get out stains, not cause them, right?

-While there are a few reasons your detergent could be leaving behind those pesky stains, the good news is that you can get them out with the right method.
-Here’s how to remove detergent stains from clothes so they smell and look great.
+There are a few reasons your detergent might be leaving behind those pesky stains, but the good news is that you can get them out.
+You just need the right materials and method!
+Here’s how to remove detergent stains from clothes so they both look and smell amazing.

 It’s easy to blame a certain brand for those unsightly soap spots, but the culprit of detergent stains isn’t necessarily the specific laundry soap you’re using.
 The most basic reason your detergent is leaving stains is that it’s not dissolving properly in the water.
 One or more of the following factors could be at play.

 High mineral deposits in the water prevent detergent from dissolving properly.
 This is because the detergent particles bond with the mineral particles in the water and stick to your clothes.
 Test your water to see if it’s on the hard side and get a water softener if needed.